331282/2025-Leave-Autos/README.md

-# 2025-Tank-Drive-Auto
+# 2025 Leave Autos
-Code for tank drives to move during auto.
+Code for any FRC team to be able to leave.